A Volume of Fluid Method for Three Dimensional Direct Numerical Simulations of Immiscible Droplet Collisions: Validation

 \section{Validation}

 The discussed modifications of the VOF method for immiscible liquids and their implementation into the software FS3D were successfully validated with analytical and experimental test cases as presented in the following.
 A liquid lens test case verifies the modeling of the surface forces, while comparisons of the morphology of binary droplet collisions of different liquid combinations from experiments validate the overall concept and its implementation.
 Quantitative comparisons of regime boundaries support this.
 Furthermore, the advection extended to three phases was verified within the framework of convergence studies.
-These studies are shown in App.~\ref{App:AdvectTest} and App.\ref{App:ConvergenceEnergy}.
+These studies are shown in \ref{App:AdvectTest} and \ref{App:ConvergenceEnergy}.
+The details on the computational infrastructure are given in \ref{App:ComputationalInfrastructure}.